Using a VPN is the best way to stay safe when torrenting, try these:

 Similar to the desktop experience, torrenting on Android has a wide ecosystem with several clients to choose from.
-This, combined with privacy issues and questionable legalities surrounding certain content, mean it is vital to protect your torrenting sessions with a Virtual Private Network (VPN).
-Not all VPNs work with torrenting, however, and there is some setting up to do before you can consider yourself safe.
+Not all VPNs work for torrenting, however, and there is some setting up to do before you can consider yourself secure.

 In this guide we will show you not only how to torrent on an Android device, but how to torrent safely.